jasonthepenguin/ascii-bench/ELO_SYSTEM.md

 # ELO Rating System

 ## Overview
-This project uses a dynamic K-factor ELO rating system to rank ASCII art outputs from different models.
+This project uses a dynamic K-factor ELO rating system to rank AI models based on their ASCII art generation quality.
+Ratings are tracked at the **model level**, not individual output level.

+## Database Architecture

+### Tables
+- **`models`** - One row per model/config combo, stores ELO rating and vote count
+- **`ascii_outputs`** - Individual ASCII art outputs, references models table
+- **`votes`** - Vote history (which outputs were compared, who won)
+- **`prompts`** - Prompts used to generate ASCII art

+### Model-Level Ratings
+When a user votes between two ASCII outputs:
+1. The system identifies which **models** generated those outputs
+2. Updates the **model's** ELO rating (not the individual output)
+3. One model can have many outputs (one per prompt), but only one ELO rating

+**Example:**
+- GPT-4 generates ASCII art for 35 different prompts
+- Users vote on various GPT-4 outputs across different matchups
+- All votes update **GPT-4's single ELO rating**
+- Leaderboard shows GPT-4's overall performance across all prompts

 ## How It Works